-The hashgraph platform is available as open review and has been audited by multiple code audit firms.
-The results of these audits are expected to be made available in late Q4 2020.
-Open review ensures the source code is made available for anyone to read, recompile, and verify that it is correct.
-For more information regarding open review of the hashgraph source code, please read Dr. Leemon Baird’s blog posting on Hedera.com.
+The hashgraph platform is available as open source (Apache License 2.0) and has been audited by multiple code audit firms.
+The audit from FP Complete for the hashgraph consensus platform code, as well as the COQ proof from Carnegie Melon, are made available on the 'Audits and Standards' page: https://hedera.com/audits-and-standards.
+Open source ensures that the source code is made available for anyone to read, recompile, and verify that it is correct.

 The nodes that the Council members run will have no special role in consensus - their influence, like all others, will be weighted only by their stake of hbars.